catwithabowtie/Discord.JS-v14-typescript-bot-template/README.md

 ## Requirements

-1. NodeJS latest LTS version
+1. NodeJS latest LTS version (This will come bundled with NPM)
-2. NPM

 ## How to use

-1. Install NodeJS and NPM (NPM is bundled with NodeJS by default),
+1. Check that nodeJS is installed correctly by doing `node -v` in a terminal, if you get an error try restarting your computer
+2. Cd into the project by doing `cd .\Discord.JS-v14-typescript-bot-template\`
-2. Install dependencies: `npm install`
+3. Install dependencies `npm install`
-3. Change token,clientid and guildid in config.json
-4. Register commands:\
-4.1 cd into the source folder `cd src` \
+4. Cd into the source folder `cd src`
-4.2 For global commands use `node deploy-commands-global.js`\
-4.3 For guild commands use `node deploy-commands-guild.js`
-6. Run project `node .`
+5. Put your bot's token on the `config.json` file, if you dont have a bot go to the [discord application page](https://discord.com/developers/applications) and create one
+6. Deploy your commands to discord by doing one of these
+    * Deploy only to your server using `npx tsx deploy-commands-guild.ts` (requires a guild id)
+    * Deploy to all servers `npx tsx deploy-commands-global.ts`
+7. Run `npx tsx index.ts` to start your bot.
+If everything worked you should see `Ready!
+Logged in as (your bot's name)#(your bot's tag)!`